 Leftover chicken is a great way to make healthy quick and easy meals to please everyone in the family.
 Have some on a sandwich, in a salad or tossed with pasta.
 It’s a great way to add some extra protein, and flavour to an otherwise bland meal.

 When faced with stressful situations, a lot of us tend to find comfort in our favourite snack foods.
 Once in a while is okay, but to keep our bodies, and our minds healthy, we should avoid mindless grazing on chips and cookies and snack on nutritious foods, like fresh cut vegetables and foods rich in protein.
-Read more about how to keep healthy snacks on hand for you and your family in this article.

 Now more than ever it’s important to practice food safety at home.
 While Canadian chicken farmers use a range of biosecurity measures to reduce the risk of foodborne pathogens, you also have a role to play, too.
 You can safeguard your family by following some simple tips, including:

 - Do not allow raw poultry or its juices to touch other foods.

 - Do not rinse or wash raw chicken!

 - Use hot, soapy water to wash hands, tools and work surfaces when handling raw chicken.

 - Use dedicated knives and plastic cutting boards for raw chicken.